-Conducting the campus interview
+Conducting campus interviews

-- Departments must accept as finalists the candidates identified by the search committee and may not substitute their judgment for the judgment of the search committee.
-Once the search committee has identified three candidates for a campus visit, the process of submitting recommendations to the Dean normally shifts to the full department, area, or school.
-Any change from this policy should be clearly agreed upon in advance between the department and the Dean.
-Some departments, particularly larger ones, may wish to empower the search committee or some subset of the department that includes the search committee, to continue to take a leading role in the interview and selection of prioritized recommendations.
-In no case should faculty members who have not participated in the search and have not met all the final candidates be allowed to vote in the selection of prioritized recommendations to the Dean.
-Substitution of video taped interviews or presentations must be approved by the Dean. - Interviews for faculty positions should normally encompass about a day and a half.
-In addition to an extended interview with the Search Committee, candidates should be scheduled for interviews with department members who are not on the Search Committee, a group of student majors and/or minors (if possible), perhaps faculty members from other departments who might work with the individual, and the Dean.
-Forty-five minutes should be scheduled for the SVPAA to interview each candidate.
-Other interviews as appropriate could include library, CAE, or research and grant support staff.
-Everyone meeting the candidate should have a copy of the candidate's schedule and resume.
-The candidate should have a copy of his or her schedule with names and job titles of all interviewers well in advance of the campus visit.
-Various appropriate scoring rubrics, based upon the essential job features as described in the position description, should be made available to all the various groups and individuals who will be evaluating the candidates. - Candidates for faculty positions should be asked to give a presentation of their research to a meeting of faculty (and, if appropriate, students), and to conduct a scheduled or mock class during their visit.
-Because of the centrality of effective teaching to our mission, some vehicle for observing and evaluating the candidates in this area must be part of each campus visit.
-Students must be given an opportunity to give feedback to the search committee through a written questionnaire or rubric.
-Student feedback should be part of the justification of the department in making a hiring recommendation to the Dean and SVPAA. - Given the housing situation in this area, some attempt should be made to acquaint candidates with the realities and possibilities of living accommodations here during their visit.
-The Office of Human Resources can be helpful in assisting in this regard.
-Also, during the candidate's interview with the Dean, there should be a brief discussion of interest, availability, fringe benefits and salary expectations to ensure once again that everyone has a mutual understanding about the position.
-Wherever possible, candidates should receive a campus tour and a tour of the local area.
+- Departments must accept as finalists the candidates identified by the search committee and may not substitute their judgment for the judgment of the search committee. - Once the finalists for campus visits have been identified, the interview process is carried out according to the search plan agreed upon in advance between the department and the Dean.

+- Some departments, particularly larger ones, may wish to empower the search committee or some subset of the department that includes the search committee, to continue to take a leading role in the campus interview and in the final departmental ranking of candidates.
+Any decision to empower a subset of the department in this way must be agreed upon in advance and specified in the approved search plan. - Faculty members eligible to vote on the final departmental rankings of candidates, as specified in the approved search plan, should make every effort to meet each finalist and to participate extensively in each campus interview.
+In no case should faculty members who have not met an individual final candidate be allowed to vote in the final departmental ranking of that candidate. - Interviews for faculty positions should normally encompass at least a full day. - o In addition to an extended interview with the Search Committee, candidates should be scheduled for interviews with department members who are not on the Search Committee, a group of student majors and/or minors (if possible), faculty members from other departments who might work with the individual (if appropriate), the Dean (or designee), and the Provost (or designee).
+Other interviews, as appropriate, could include library, CAE, or research and grant support staff. - Each candidate shall also be given the opportunity to meet with the staff of the office of Human Resources in order to discuss benefits, relocation, and any other appropriate issues. - Everyone meeting the candidate should have a copy of the candidate's schedule and resume.
+The candidate should have a copy of their schedule with names and job titles of all interviewers well in advance of the campus visit. - The essential job features as described in the position description should be made available to all the various groups and individuals who will be evaluating the candidates. - Candidates for faculty positions that require scholarly or creative activity as part of the job description should be asked to give a presentation of their scholarship to a meeting of faculty (and, if appropriate, students). - Because of the centrality of effective teaching to our mission, some vehicle for observing and evaluating the candidates in this area must be part of each campus visit.
+Normally, this entails having each candidate conduct a scheduled or mock class during their visit.
+Students attending the candidate's class should be given an opportunity to give feedback to the search committee through a written questionnaire or rubric.
+Student feedback should be part of the justification of the department in making a hiring recommendation to the Dean and Provost. - During the candidate's interview with the Dean, there should be a brief discussion of interest, availability, fringe benefits and salary expectations. - Wherever possible, candidates should receive a campus tour and a tour of the local area.